 Valuation of items made of Jadeite is complicated, as the price is largely based on collectors' opinion and the value of an item will also vary on its artistry and antiquity.

 People often use the term Jade to refer to Jadeite until 1863 where it was discovered that there are two distinct mineral species Jadeite and Nephrite.
 Jadeite, the intense green material is probably what most people have in mind when they talk of Jade.

-Most opals are usually creamy-white and display play-of-colour resulting in flashed of coloured lights.
+Most opals are usually creamy-white and display play-of-color resulting in flashed of colored lights.
 White, grey and green opals are most common.
 The black opal, only found in Australia is the rarest of all opals.